Table of Contents

 If the above symptoms newly appear in a patient known to have cirrhosis, then HCC should be suspected.

-- Serum alpha-fetoprotein concentration: may be increased but can be normal in one-third of the patients.
+- Serum AFP concentration: may be increased but can be normal in one-third of patients

-Cholangiocarcinoma is the second-most common malignant primary liver tumor.
+Cholangiocarcinoma is the 2nd most common malignant primary liver tumor.
 It arises from the bile ducts within and outside of the liver and is not associated with liver cirrhosis.

 The risk factors for CCA include primary sclerosing cholangitis, congenital fibropolycystic diseases of the biliary system, and HCV infection.